 Description

-Early Career Development supports immersive and highly impactful opportunities, with measurable outcomes, for emerging and early career practitioners to:
+Early Career Development supports immersive and highly impactful opportunities, with measurable learning outcomes, for Emerging and Early Career Practitioners to:

-• expand their career experience, and professional networks and exposure; and
+• Expand their career experience, professional networks, and exposure.

-• build capacity in their identified community(ies), e.g., geographic, cultural, area of practice, etc.
+• Build capacity in their identified community(ies) (for example, geographic, cultural, area of practice).

-Assistance through this program is available to both arts and culture organizations and to individual art practitioners through four components:
+Assistance through this program is available to both arts and culture organizations and to individual art practitioners through six components.

-Residency supports early career practitioners to pursue a learning-focused residency with an arts and culture organization.
-Download the Application Preview for Individuals Residency .
+Residency supports Early Career Practitioners to pursue a learning-focussed residency with an arts and culture organization.

-Mentorship supports early career practitioners to develop sustained one-on-one learning through a mentorship with an established practitioner working in their field, art form, or discipline.
-Download the Application Preview for Individuals Mentorship.
+Mentorship supports Early Career Practitioners to engage in one-on-one learning through a mentorship with an established practitioner working in their field, art form, or field of practice.

 Review the Program Guidelines to learn about: